Tuesday, January 31, 2006

 Harris writes "got me through the worst. time. in. my. life."
 Thank you for

-an eagle preserve at Dollywood.
+creating an eagle preserve at Dollywood.
 Thank you for

 "Coat of Many Colors," which makes my friend Heather cry, even if she's in the